 As soon as you’ve installed and licensed VNC Server, we recommend disconnecting your RDP session and connecting using VNC Viewer instead.
 You will then be able to access the VNC Server UI and tray icon.

-For Windows 7, you can then re-run the installer in-session to install just the VNC Mirror Driver component, which will greatly enhance performance.
+You can then re-run the installer after connecting with VNC Viewer to install just the VNC Mirror Driver component, which will greatly enhance performance.